This article was originally published in WhatcomTalk. Some details have been updated to reflect recent changes.

 In the middle of 2009 a small business owner said, “I see what you’ve done for that business, can you help my business too?”
 Bellingham PR and Communications was launched shortly after and it’s been evolving and growing ever since.

-In addition to Patti, who serves as marketing director, Bellingham PR and Communications currently employs Matthew Anderson as a content strategist and editor and Samantha Sacry as a marketing/social media coordinator.
+In addition to Patti, who serves as marketing director, Bellingham PR and Communications currently employs Matthew Anderson as a content strategist and editor.

 “We have assembled a team of truly experienced marketing pros.
 Together we help Bellingham PR and Communication clients be strategic and consistent with their marketing efforts.
 We help them shine a light on their products and services on and off-line.”